These yummy mini beef and chorizo burgers are full of flavour. The burger is topped with vintage cheddar and a quails egg to make them extra special.

 - Toast the burger buns lightly under a grill.

-- Put the burgers together by putting some mayonnaise on the bread at the bottom, then some salad leaves, the burgers and cheese and finally the egg.
-Use a cocktail stick or bamboo skewer to hold the burgers together.
+- Put the burgers together by putting some mayonnaise on the bread at the bottom, then some salad leaves, the burgers and cheese and finally the egg with a little more mayo if you want!

 Notes